dorgonman/HorizonInteractDemo/README.md

 What does your plugin do/What is the intent of your plugin
 -----------------------

-The goal of this plugin is to provide a general Interact System that can be custotmized for different gameplay.
+The goal of this plugin is to provide a general Interact System that can be customized for different gameplay.

 -----------------------
 Contact and Support